Junazidomi/Data-Science/Data-Science-prediction-projects/Car Price Prediction/README.md

    ![Viz](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Manufacturer.png)

    Insight:

+   Based on the visualisation of the number of cars sold by manufacturer, it can be concluded that in the dataset there are three top car manufacturers based on the number of cars, namely Hyundai, Toyota, and Mercedes-Benz.

 2. Visualization of Car Models for Sale

    ![Viz1](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Model.png)

    Insight:

-3. Visualization of Car Production by Year
+4. Visualization of Car Production by Year

    ![Viz1](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Year.png)

    Insight:

+   Based on the visualisation of the number of cars sold by year of manufacture, it can be concluded that the most cars sold were manufactured in 2012, followed by cars manufactured in 2014 and 2013.
+In addition, there are also cars manufactured in the 1900s that are still being sold today.

-4. Visualization of Car Categories
+6. Visualization of Car Categories

    ![Viz1](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Car%20Category.png)

    Insight:

-5. Visualization of Car Fuel Types
+7. Visualization of Car Fuel Types

    ![Viz2](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Fuel%20Type.png)

-6. Visualization of Car Door Types
+8. Visualization of Car Door Types

    ![Viz3](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Doors%20Type.png)

    Insight:

-7. Visualization of Car Cyclinder Type
+9. Visualization of Car Cyclinder Type

    ![Viz3](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Cyclinder.png)

    Insight:

-8. Visualization of Car Colour Types
+10. Visualization of Car Colour Types

    ![Viz4](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Colour.png)

    Insight:

+   Based on the visualisation of the number of cars sold by colour, it can be concluded that black cars have the highest number of cars compared to other colours.
+In addition, white and silver cars also have a relatively high number of cars after black.
+Meanwhile, pink cars are the colour with the fewest number of cars compared to other colours.

-9. Visualization of Car Gearbox Types
+11. Visualization of Car Gearbox Types

     ![Viz6](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Gearbox%20Type.png)

    Insight:

-10. Visualization of Car Wheel Types
+11. Visualization of Car Wheel Types

     ![Viz4](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Wheels%20Type.png)

     Insight:

+    Based on the visualisation of the number of cars sold by wheel type, it can be concluded that cars with Front wheel type have the largest proportion, which is around 66.9% of the total cars sold.
+Meanwhile, cars with Rear  wheel type have the smallest proportion compared to other categories, which is around 12%.

-11. Visualisation of a leather-interior car
+13. Visualisation of a leather-interior car

     ![Viz8](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Leather%20Interior.png)

     Insight:

+    Based on the visualisation of the number of cars sold based on leather interiors, it can be concluded that cars with leather interiors are sold more than cars without leather interiors.

-12. Visualization of Top 10 Manufactured Car by Price
+15. Visualization of Top 10 Manufactured Car by Price

     ![Viz7](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Manufacturer%20by%20Price.png)

     Insight:

-13. Visualization of Top 10 Model by Price
+16. Visualization of Top 10 Model by Price

     ![Viz9](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Car%20Price%20Prediction/Picture/Model%20by%20Price.png)